What is CoSign?

 , ESIGN (Electronic Signature in Global and National Commerce Act)

-, EU Directive and VAT Directive.
+and VAT Directive.

 How much money can CoSign save my organization?

 The CoSign digital signature solution is available in two offerings – the server-based CoSign Central solution, which is suitable for medium to very large deployments and the SaaS-based CoSign Cloud, which is designed for a small number of signers.